SergioBrodesco/FdR-groupW/README.md

 <br>

-If you want to view the html page, you need to open the index.html file inside the html folder:
+To view the html page, you need to open the index.html file inside the html folder:

 <br>